New & Used Aston Martin Vantage: In Depth

-The Aston Martin Vantage is a two-door coupe or convertible sports car with luxury cachet fitting for James Bond.
-Available with both V-8 and V-12 engines, Vantage offers a mix of luxury and near-supercar performance not found in many alternatives.
+The Aston Martin Vantage is available as either a two-door coupe or convertible with cachet worthy of Mr. Bond himself.
+There’s a choice between a V-8 and V-12 engine, and the Vantage provides a mix of near-supercar performance and luxury that not many alternatives can muster.

-For more details on the current model, read our latest Aston Martin Vantage review.
+For more details on the current model, read our the 2013 Aston Martin Vantage review.

 The Vantage has a long and distinguished--though somewhat disjointed--history.
 The Vantage name has been appended to vehicles in fits and starts since 1951, when it debuted on the DB2 Vantage.
 After a two-year run, the Vantage name saw an eight-year hiatus until 1961-63 when it returned for the DB4 Vantage.
 That began a succession of cars running through 1969, including the DB5 and DB6 Vantages.